eove/serial-console-com/README.md

 - `errorCode`: a number corresponding to the error code of the command
 - `output`: a string array corresponding to the lines of the command output

+🔥You can try it from the command line: `npx @eove/serial-console-com run 'ls -al /' -p /dev/ttyUSB0`